StatesTitle/flow/README.md

 This app will run directly on Heroku.
 To set it up:

 1. Add `https://github.com/heroku/heroku-buildpack-apt.git`, `https://github.com/weibeld/heroku-buildpack-graphviz.git`, and `heroku/python` as buildpacks to your app in that order.
-1. Setup the keys in .env in the Heroku config for the app i.e. add your database and ssh tunnel configuration along with the action list you want to view and the token to prevent random viewers.
+1. Setup the keys in .env in the Heroku config for the app i.e. add your database configuration along with the action list you want to view and the token to prevent random viewers.
 1. `heroku git:remote -a st-flow` in a clone of this repo substituting your app name.